Integrating Large Language Models into Recommendation via Mutual Augmentation and Adaptive Aggregation: Methodology

 \subsection{Overview}

 Figure~\ref{fig:overall} depicts the architecture of \model, which consists of three components: data augmentation, prompt augmentation, and adaptive aggregation.
-More specifically, \model leverages an instruction-tuned LLM to enhance conventional recommendation systems through data augmentation.
+More specifically, \model leverages an instruction-tuned LLM to enhance conventional recommender systems through data augmentation.
 The specific data augmentation strategies for different recommendation situations are detailed in Section~\ref{sec:da}.
 In addition, we employ conventional recommendation models to augment the LLM via prompt augmentation, with details in Section~\ref{sec:pa}.
 To further refine the predictions of the conventional model and the LLM, we propose a simple yet effective adaptive aggregation module in Section~\ref{sec:aa}.
-Lastly, we describe the training strategy for LLM in Section \ref{sec:trainllm}.
+Lastly, we describe the training strategy for LLM in Section \ref{sec:trainllm}. \lsc{Summary of notations are listed in Table~\ref{tab:notation}.}